AdrianDanlos/barcelona_games_to_calendar/README.md

 - Go to Actions tab > "Sync Barcelona Calendar" > Run workflow

 **Note**: The calendar is created automatically and shared with your email.
 No manual calendar creation needed!

+## Data Coverage

+**Currently Supported:**
+- ✅ La Liga matches
+- ✅ UEFA Champions League matches

+**Not Included (but could be added in the future):**
+- ❌ Copa del Rey
+- ❌ Supercopa de España
+- ❌ Other cup competitions

+These competitions could be fetched in the future by scraping the [official FC Barcelona schedule page](https://www.fcbarcelona.com/en/football/first-team/schedule).

+## Alternative Data Sources

+If you encounter issues with the football-data.org API provider, an alternative option is [football.json](https://github.com/openfootball/football.json), which provides La Liga data in JSON format.
+However, this only covers La Liga matches, not Champions League or other competitions.

 ## How It Works